-At 30 June 2022 there are Nil (30 June 2021: 2,500,000) fully paid 2021 Redeemable Preference Shares on issue at \$1 each.
-The 2021 Redeemable Preference Shares had a scheduled redemption date of 30 September 2021, although Speirs Group Limited had the right to redeem at any time before the scheduled redemption date.
+At 30 June 2023 and 2022 there were no fully paid 2021 Redeemable Preference Shares on issue at \$1 each.
+The 2021 Redeemable Preference Shares had a scheduled redemption date of 30 September 2021.
 The 2021 Redeemable Preference Shares ranked behind all other liabilities of Speirs Group Limited, equally with the 2025 Redeemable Preference Shares, but ahead of ordinary and perpetual preference shareholders.
 The fixed dividend rate on the 2021 Redeemable Preference Shares was 9.00% per annum.